 What characteristics make fiscal stimulus most effective?

-When the economy is operating below its potential, fiscal stimulus can raise output and incomes in the short run.
+Fiscal stimulus can raise output and incomes in the short run.
 To have the greatest impact with the least long-run cost, the stimulus should be timely, temporary, and targeted.

 Fiscal stimulus should be well targeted in two ways.
 First, it should go to households or businesses most likely to raise spending in response to the stimulus and thus increase gross domestic product in the short run.
-Second, it should provide the greatest benefit to people most adversely affected by the slowdown.
+Second, it should provide the greatest benefit to the people most adversely affected by the slowdown.
 These two aspects of targeting are complementary.
 Higher-income households can generally smooth their consumption over the business cycle by drawing down their savings or borrowing.
-Therefore directing resources to them will likely have little effect on consumer spending.
+Therefore, directing resources to them will likely have little effect on consumer spending.
 In contrast, lower-income families are more likely to cut back their consumption in hard times.
 These families are likely to spend any additional money they receive from tax cuts or transfer payments, which helps protect them from the downturn while also boosting the economy.

 Auerbach, Alan J., and Daniel Feenberg.
 2000.
 “The Significance of Federal Taxes as Automatic Stabilizers.”
 Journal of Economic Perspectives 14(3): 37–56.